lgeurts/lgeurts.github.io/APPLICATION_FORM.md

     * Distributed systems and common distributed system failure modes
 - Proven production experience with at least one of the following:
     * Common CI/CD systems such as Github Action, Jenkins, Gitlab CI, etc.
-    * Major cloud service providers such as Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure
+    * Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure
-    * Modern infrastructure automation/configuration management systems such as Terraform, Puppet, Ansible, Saltstack, or Chef
+    * Modern infrastructure automation/configuration management systems such as Terraform, Ansible, or Saltstack
     * Container platforms such as Kubernetes
     * Programming languages such as Go, Python, Rust, C, or equivalent
 - Ability to contribute to polyglot code bases